sourcefrog/conserve/doc/unimplemented/encryption.md

 ### Block encryption

-To write a block, it is first hashed.
-If the hash is already present, that's enough.
-Otherwise, the block content is first compressed, and then encrypted.
+To write a block, it is first hashed, with the hash key.
+If the hash is already present, that's enough, and the keyed hash can be used to refer to the block content from the index or meta-index.
+Otherwise, the block content is encrypted.
+(In unencrypted archives the block would be compressed at this point; in encrypted archives it is not.)

 Encryption is done using the Tink AEAD primitive, with the `AES256_GCM` key type.
 Tink internally generates a random IV.
 The encrypted file includes the Tink keyid.